🧠 Second Brain

 The gut feeling or Intuition is an instinctive feeling, as opposed to an opinion based on facts.

-The intuition can only be learned by experience.
+Intuition can only be learned through experience.
 You can’t take shortcuts.
-At work, it makes all the difference between an exceptional developer and a junior who didn’t have that past experience, hence training his gut and intuition.
+It makes all the difference at work between an exceptional developer and a junior who didn’t have that past experience, hence training his gut and intuition.

 Gut feeling is more valuable than habits, conscious decisions, or long-term plans.
 Do things you are happy with and keep going in the long run instead of being trapped in prestige, getting bored, and losing motivation.
 Follow your intuition more.
 Tweet